sanushilshad/ondc-retail-b2b-buyer/readme.md

 ### MILESTONE 4:
 * [ ] Develop common Microservice to fetch city codes, etc.
-* [ ] Add limit to the number of failed authentication
-* [ ] Develop and Integrate Observability Module.
 * [ ] Add test cases for milestone 2 (Only unit tests)

 ### MILESTONE 5: